roche-minion/password-helper/README.md

 - As you type, it:
   - Evaluates your password strength
   - Checks if your password has been breached before
+  - Checks if you have reused the password before in any other site.
   - Gives you simple tips to improve your password

 ### ✅ Example Tip: